Yoimut: Circumstances of birth

 In 1854, soldiers forcibly removed Yoimut's parents with all the other Lake Indians to the Fresno River Reservation.
 After two or three months, they were removed again to Fort Tejon.
-One night, Po-kah-sah and Te-ta-we-cot escaped and hid along the foothills until they met the Kaweah River, then they went to the Telumne village of Watot Shulul, northwest of the 'old sugar factory about a mile south-east of Visalia.'
+One night, Po-kah-sah and Te-ta-we-cot escaped and hid along the foothills until they met the Kaweah River, then they went to the Telumne village of Watot Shulul, northwest of the 'old sugar factory about a mile south-east of Visalia'.
 Only a couple of days after arriving, Yoimut was born.

 Plague and father's death

 When Yoimut was 6, a plague struck Watot Shulul, causing it to be abandoned.
-Yoimuts reports this was measles and the incident happened right after the flood of 1862.
+She reports this was measles and the incident happened right after the flood of 1862.
 This had a devastating effect on the Telumne as the Yokuts were already heavily depopulated from the Pestilence of 1833.
 Her people went to the 'old village' south of Farmersville.
 After two weeks, her father Po-kah-sah died and was buried here.

 Ghost dance in Eshom Valley

 When Yoimut was 17, Paiute Indians from Nevada came and organized a Ghost Dance in Eshom Valley.
 When the dance was nearly finished Pleas Work and his brother Mitch came and told the dancers that white people were coming to kill them all.
 They evacuated the valley without clothes or food.
 They hid in a canyon on near the Kings River.
 After a week of hiding, "some white people" assured the natives they would not be hurt.
 They never finished the Eshom Valley dance but did another dance at Sulawlahne, for six days and six nights.
-Yoimut said after this they were sure 'the Indians from across the mountains were fooling us.'
+Yoimut said after this they were sure 'the Indians from across the mountains were fooling us'.